01 of 05

 Skip the Sugars and Salts

-Sometimes, you don't even need a sugar or salt base and you can allow one of these ingredients to stand on their own.
+You don't even need a sugar or salt base.
+Instead, allow one of these ingredients to stand on their own:

-- Coconut flakes can complement a variety of drinks, including this candy appley recipe.
+- Coconut flakes can complement a variety of drinks, including the candy appley recipe.
+To get them to stick, use something sugary like syrup or liqueur.

-- Powdered or shaved chocolate are fun additions to sweet drinks like the chocolate margarita.
+- Powdered chocolate is a fun addition to sweet drinks like the chocolate margarita.

-- Crush graham crackers or cookies as fine as you like and rim the glass of dessert cocktails like the grasshopper.
+- Crush graham crackers or cookies as fine as you like and rim the glass of dessert cocktails like the ghost-tini or grasshopper.

 - Crushed candy can also be used, but will require a bit of experimentation.
-You want to try and dry it if it's moist inside like candy corn.
+You want to try and dry it if the candy's moist inside (e.g., candy corn).
 You will also need to use a coffee grinder or food processor to refine it into really fine crystals.
-Hard candy like candy canes tend to work best.
-It's tricky, but can be done.
+Hard candy like candy canes, or the strawberry candy used in the floating on cloud 9 recipe, tend to work best.

 Find Inspiration in Rimmed Cocktails

-Many of drink recipes already have creative rims.
+Many drink recipes already have creative rims.
 Browse through these cocktails and notice how the rim is used to enhance and complement the drink.
-Use these as inspiration to fuel your own rimming experiments.
+Use them as inspiration to fuel your own rimming experiments.